ArcticSnow/TopoPyScale/doc/docs/index.md

 We welcome, and are pleased for any new contribution to this downscaling toolbox.
 So if you have suggestions, correction and addition to the current code, please come join us on [GitHub](https://github.com/ArcticSnow/TopoPyScale) and talk to us on the [Discussion](https://github.com/ArcticSnow/TopoPyScale/discussions) page.

+## Need Help?
+Please reach out in case you need help in approaching your problem with TopoPyScale.
+We always appreciate to know the various usages people find to TopoPyScale.
+And we also welcome academic collaboration.

 ## References